xuan-liang/ggmatplot/README.md

 <img src="man/figures/README-density-1.png" width="80%" />

 Boxplots accept only a single matrix or data frame as well, and uses its columns as individual groups.
-While `ggmatplot` plots are filled by default, the fill color can be made transparent by using `alpha = 0`.
+By default, the fill color is white.
+But it is easy to customize and the transparency can be modified by the `alpha` parameter.

 It is also worth noticing that `alpha` isn’t a parameter defined in `ggmatplot()`, but can be used.
 This is because `ggmatplot` is built